alekseiismirnov/epixercises/Ruby-and-Rails/Week6__DB/train_system/design_notes.md

   - [x] Dates?
 (Date pickers in **Further Exploration**) Same as above, but select a date first.
 - [x] How to add multiply related objects?
 At ones or one by one?
 With checkboxes?
 One by one.
 On second stage with ```<select>```
 - [x] Do we need to maintain a stops order and how if do?
 No.
+- [x] Where to put time each train stops in each city?
+  - [x] Make class like `Related` which can handle additional column in the cross-table?
+When correspondent function returns array of related objects paired with values.